 After achieving candidacy, the student is required to present an out of area seminar.
-The student should register in BIOC 796 in the semester they intent to fulfill this requirement.
+The student should register in BIOC 796 in the semester they intend to fulfill this requirement.

-The student should choose a topic they are interested in that is unrelated to their thesis project.
-After the student, advisor, and the BIOC 796 course director agree that the chosen topic is appropriate, the seminar may be scheduled.
+Option #1 - The student chooses a topic they are interested in that is unrelated to their thesis project.
+After the student, advisor, and the BIOC796 course director agree that the chosen topic is appropriate, the seminar may be scheduled.
 The out of area seminar is intended to provide the student with the opportunity to broaden their knowledge, and to demonstrate their ability to clearly present a topic outside of their immediate area of expertise.